 What is Navratri?

 Navratri is a festival of nine nights.
 The tenth day generally culminates with feasting and marks the anniversary of when the Goddess Durga slayed Mahishasura, a demon that terrorized both Earth and the heavens.
 This narrative is also a metaphor with a deeper spiritual meaning.
-During these nine nights Hindus fast and appeal for spiritual wealth, knowledge, and strength in slaying their own mental Mahishasuras such as pride, ignorance, or attachment to trivial matters of the world.
+During these nine nights Hindus fast and appeal for spiritual wealth, knowledge, and strength in slaying their own personal Mahishasuras/demons such as pride, ignorance, or attachment to trivial matters of the world.
 These internal demons battle to steer the mind and soul away from its Higher purpose.

 Why worship a Divine Mother?

 In Sanskrit nirguna Brahman means the Supreme Divine without form and human qualities.
-The opposite of that is saguna Brahman which means Divine form with qualities.
+The opposite is saguna Brahman which means Divine form with qualities.
 Worshipping God as Sacred Mother or Holy Father (saguna Brahman) does not necessarily mean rejecting a gender-neutral, formless Supreme Being (nirguna Brahman).
 Swami Sivananda once elaborated on this point: “it is easier to establish a conscious relationship…in terms of benevolent fatherhood or affectionate, kindly motherhood than by the concept of an unfathomable void.”

 Building up devotional qualities by viewing Brahman in the same way a child adores his/her parents becomes much easier to grasp.
 Since life comes out of a mother’s womb the Creator is more accessible to one’s mental capacity when the universe is viewed as the womb of the Mother’s creation.
 For some seekers it would be hard to open their heart and mind to an abstract, formless Being, and since a child calls out for their mother in times of need, worshipers of the Goddess call out to their Holy Mother when longing for protection or peace of mind.